Thanks to innovative bathroom break features and new strap and chamois designs, the best women’s cycling shorts are more appealing than ever.

 - Built-in baselayer – usually with a chest zipper.
 These remove the straps almost entirely, making the bibs more like a lightweight bodysuit

-- Buckle systems – some shorts have buckle hooks on the straps that easily release for quick bathroom breaks
+- Buckle systems – some shorts have buckle hooks on the straps that release easily for quick bathroom breaks

 A comfortable chamois, or seat pad, is without a doubt the most important feature of any cycling shorts or bib shorts.